 In a B2B context, it is essential to adapt the recruitment strategy.
 Indeed, the decision-making process in B2B is not the same as in B2C.
 Where a single consumer can decide B2C, in B2B, it is usually several people who are involved.
 Their functions within the client company force them to adopt different perspectives on a business proposal, so it is vital that you can understand what everyone is looking for to adapt your speech on the one hand, but your product or service on the other.
 The marketing strategy should, therefore, be personalised according to the interlocutor, and qualitative interviews will, therefore, aim to reveal the different facets to be highlighted according to your interlocutor.
 Be sure to interview a representative panel of the decision-making chain within the structures that will be your clients in the future.

-Advice: avoid focus groups
+Tip: Avoid focus groups

 We sometimes receive customer requests for B2B market research with some of it conducted through focus groups.
 This method is to be avoided in B2B because it is complicated to implement, and the results can be debatable.